-For research and educational purposes the University of Strathclyde is normally able to offer a free system license.
-The restrictions imposed by the license agreement are primarily that it is not allowed to undertake commercial work or pass copies to a third party.
+For research and educational purposes the university is normally able to offer a free system licence.
+The restrictions imposed by the licence agreement are primarily that it is not allowed to undertake commercial work or pass copies to a third party.